Moderator: Mr. Scott Timmermann

 The purpose of Art and Photography Club is to encourage students to utilize and to further develop their artistic abilities.

 At the meetings, which are held during designated study hall periods, students plan and execute art and photography projects.
 They then present their projects and explain the skills utilized to create the projects.
-In addition, students possess opportunities to attend field trips and participate in art displays and contests in the local area.
+In addition, students have opportunities to participate in art displays and contests in the local area.

 All Mater Dei students are welcome to join Art and Photography Club at any time throughout the year.